 Maximum compatible Magisk version for each Android version:

 Flash your custom kernel zip.

 Custom kernels don't really grant any privacy boons, but might enhance performance and/or battery life.
-However, some custom kernels may also replace the default DNS with other provider (such as CloudFlare), so watch out for that.
+However, some custom kernels may also replace the default DNS with other provider (such as CloudFlare, the most common example), so watch out for that.

 Wipe Dalvik (on A-only devices, wipe Dalvik & Cache), & reboot to system.
 Wiping Dalvik & Cache is important especially after flashing NanoDroid, as not doing so may prevent booting.

 Now that we're back in system, our first actions are to install our root apps, starting with terminal, AFWall+, SD Maid, & AdAway.
 If you have microG installed via NanoDroid, go to the microG section & set-up microG.